Search by Keyword

 Interestingly, Paul's piano was fed through a rotating Leslie speaker from the point in the song where the lyrics "Oh, that magic feeling" occur, Glyn Johns apparently in charge of activating the speaker at that time to run through to the end of the song.
 Before beginning several of the takes recorded on this day, Paul had to remind Glyn, "Leslie off, please."
 The original idea of ending the song was abrupt, as evidenced in many of the early takes concluding just before where the "one, two, three, four, five, six, seven" vocals would eventually be added.
 As the evening progressed, however, a decision was made to mess about at the end of the takes, the band concluding that it would be faded out or edited off as a segue into a further feature of the medley.

 The final take of the night, "take 36," is featured in various 50th Anniversary "Abbey Road" releases.
 Before the take begins, Paul, George and John rehearse their parts while Paul states in the microphone, eventually adopting a low voice in imitation of a smarmy lounge singer, "OK, alright, you win, I'm in love with you...OK, you win, I'm in love with you, well alright, OK-yay."
-He then clears his throat, sings the song's title in a falsetto voice, and then mumbles in a low voice "Walnetto sandwich" in imitation of an Arte Johnson character "Tyrone F. Horneigh" from the then-popular television show "Rowan & Martin's Laugh In."
+He then clears his throat, sings the song's title in a falsetto voice, and then mumbles in a low voice "Walnetto sandwich" in imitation of the late Arte Johnson's character "Tyrone F. Horneigh" from the then-popular television show "Rowan & Martin's Laugh In."

 After Paul humorously sings, "You never give me your coffee," he rallies his bandmates together by rattling off, "OK, come on lads, here it is boys, here it is, come on boys."
 He tests out his piano to see that the Leslie effect is still on, which promps George to yell out "Leslie off" off microphone, and prompts Paul to also instruct Glyn Johns "Leslie off, please."
 Paul then indicates the need to get the perfect take accomplished by saying, "It's exactly half-past two and it's '36' and here we go!"
 After George Martin repeats "36" and a short pause ensues, the final complete take then begins.
 This excellent complete take concluded with some extended jamming which was faded off on the mix included on the above mentioned "Abbey Road" releases.

-which eventually brought the song into double-time on the drums with John playing a standard 12-bar rhythm on electric guitar before it finally ground to a halt, this being evidenced in bootleg recordings.
+In the end, however, "take 30" was decided to be the keeper, this including Paul exclaiming "bloody hell" as the song was winding down as faintly heard in the released version (at the 3:52 mark of the song).
+This take also included extended jamming which eventually brought the song into double-time on the drums with John playing a standard 12-bar rhythm on electric guitar before it finally ground to a halt, this being evidenced in bootleg recordings.
 This, of course, would be faded out in the mixing stage, which meant that they had to come up with another way of bringing in the next feature of the medley.
 This would be worked out later.
 A quick stereo mix of the song as it was so far was created at the end of the session by producer George Martin and engineers Glyn Johns and Steve Vaughan.
 Without doubt, this stereo mix was taken away by Paul to decide what was next needed to complete this section of the medley.
 By 4 am the following morning, The Beatles retired for the night.

 Contrary to what John excitedly revealed to New Musical Express in early May about their working quickly to release their new album by mid 1969, a change in plans occurred.
 On May 15th, Paul informed BBC Radio in an interview: "We've got nothing on for the next month and we've had a lot on for the past couple of months, as you might have heard from a couple of newspapers, it's been high finance.
 But it seems to be going OK now, so I'm just taking a break to get away from it all."
 During the break, John and Yoko staged a Bed-In for Peace in Montreal, Canada, George produced the Billy Preston album "That's The Way God Planned It," and Paul and Ringo both took time out for vacations.
 They did, however, book extensive sessions at EMI Studios throughout most of July and August to reconvene for recording a newly imagined album to be released later in the year.
 They all just needed a break to clear their heads.